stakater/mto-docs/content/learn/mto-vs-hypershift.md

 ## Key Takeaways

-- HyperShift is an isolation technology; MTO is an operating model.
+- Hypershift is an isolation technology; MTO is an operating model.
 Different layers.
-- HyperShift makes per-tenant clusters affordable; it does not make governance unnecessary.
+- Hypershift makes per-tenant clusters affordable; it does not make governance unnecessary.
 - A hosted cluster shared by several teams has the same governance problem as any shared cluster.
 - MTO remains the more efficient answer where tenants do not need their own control plane.
 - On OpenShift estates the two are frequently deployed together.